 Employer branding is also important for existing staff, as it plays improves employee loyalty.
 Team members are more likely to stay with a company that values them and provides a positive work environment.
 That should speak for itself.

-Real-world cases of great employer branding
+Real-world examples of great employer branding

 There have been plenty of organizations that pioneered in the field of employer branding.
 Or perhaps more in building better places to work, and branding came naturally.
 Anyway, you don’t have to reinvent that wheel.
 You can learn from them, through our blog or better yet, our comprehensive courses.